 Built and led teams up to 15 developers.
 Raised test coverage from zero to ~75% on each focus platform.
 Led the shift to cross-functional teams at Sunrise.
 The metric that matters: did engineers grow, and did they stay?

-Scrum Master certification and long practice.
-But the point isn't the framework, it's delivery cadence, shared ownership, and a backlog that reflects what's actually shippable.
-Agile as discipline, not ceremony.
+Scrum Master and a long hands-on practice.
+But the point isn't the framework, it's delivery cadence, value, shared ownership, and a backlog that reflects what's actually shippable, and workflows that actually deliver that value.

 Designing the end-to-end model for software delivery where agents operate inside the pipeline.
 From requirements to verification, with human oversight embedded by design rather than bolted on.